msanvarov/gin-rest-prisma-boilerplate/README.md

 ### ❓Why both Redis and Mongo?

-The philosophy behind making the session management, Redis based, came down to understanding that constant reads and writes to a database for cookie management were redundant.
+The philosophy behind making the session management, Redis based, instead of Mongo based, came down to understanding that constant reads and writes to a database for cookie management were redundant.
 The focus was to leave the persistent data in Mongo and less important session-based data in Redis.

 ---